 Clients are people, and people come in all kinds of shapes and sizes.

 You'll get better at communication as you go, but you should know upfront that it's a large part of taking commissions, and the most of the high-paying clients will be English speaking.

-Not all clients are going to have deadlines, but some will - so you have to know if you are able to work to them.
+Not all clients are going to have deadlines, but some will - so you have to know if you are able to keep up with a schedule.

 Hopefully, through producing the samples in your portfolio, you know roughly how long it takes for you to make a piece of artwork.